SEO manipulation

 While SEO manipulation can yield short-term gains, search engines constantly update their algorithms to detect and penalize such practices.
 This makes it a risky and unsustainable strategy.

-Examples of SEO Manipulation
+Examples of SEO manipulation tactics

 Keyword Stuffing